moneybutton/yours-core/README.md

 - ember/ - The Ember UI, currently unmaintained.
 - landing/ - The landing page content and source.
 - media/ - Logos, mockups, and template HTML.
-- react/ - dattreact - The React front-end.
 - server/ - The Datt servers: app server and rendezvous server.
 - test/core/ - Tests for dattcore.
-- test/react/ - Tests for dattreact.

 Environment Variables
 ---------------------